AdrienGuille/TOM/README.md

 # TOM

 TOM (TOpic Modeling) is a python library for topic modeling and exploration.
-It features functions for preprocessing (stemming, lemmatizing, vectorizing) text and provides a common interface for several topic models (LSA, LDA, NMF).
-It also features a Web-based topic/document browser (see screenshots below).
+It features functions to preprocess (stemming, lemmatizing, vectorizing) text as well as functions to estimate the optimal number of topics.
+It provides a common interface for several topic models (LSA, LDA, NMF).
+It also features a Web-based topic/document explorer (see screenshots below).

 ## Documentation